Dates of Makha Bucha Day?

-Maka Bucha is a national Holiday in Thailand.
-The date depends on Lunar cycle.
+Maka Bucha is a public holiday in several Mekong region countries such as Cambodia and Thailand.
+The date of this important Buddhist festival depends on Lunar cycle.
 The holiday may also be known as Magha Puja.

-On this day, the full moon of the third lunar month (called Tabodwe); seven months after Buddha began his teachings, 1,250 monks gathered to hear Buddha preach.
+On this day, the full moon of the third lunar month (called Tabodwe); seven months after Buddha began his teachings, over a thousand monks gathered to hear Buddha preach.

 Buddha ordained these monks and spread the principles of Buddhism.
 This marked a key event in the development of the religion.